 Best practices against spam and vulnerabilities

 Operation Overtrap uses a variety of attack vectors to steal banking credentials.
-Users and organizations need to adopt best practices to protect their systems against messaging-related threats and avoid malicious advertisements.
+Users and organisations need to adopt best practices to protect their systems against messaging-related threats and avoid malicious advertisements.
 An example of a best practice is to have a central point for reporting suspicious emails.
-Organizations, through their IT teams, need to have a centralized information gathering system, and all employees must be aware of the reporting procedure for suspicious emails.
+Organisations, through their IT teams, need to have a centralised information gathering system, and all employees must be aware of the reporting procedure for suspicious emails.
 Meanwhile, users can avoid malicious advertisements by avoiding clicking on suspicious links or pop-ups and updating software via official channels.